6 Psychological Triggers to Boost Email Engagement

-Let’s start with the undisputed number one trigger that every email marketer absolutely must master.
+Let’s start with the undisputed number one trigger that every email marketer absolutely must master, urgency.

-“By building a sense of urgency, it becomes infinitely more difficult for your prospects to simply walk away from your messages.”
+Through building a sense of urgency, it becomes infinitely more difficult for your prospects to simply walk away from your messages.

 Want to make your list feel like a million bucks?

 Give them something that nobody else has yet!
 Easier said than done, right?
 Not necessarily.

 Exclusivity is a powerful trigger that essentially gives your reader the impression that they’re getting special access to your content or deals.
 Whether or not this is actually true is pretty much moot: the purpose of exclusivity is to stroke your reader’s ego.

 Don’t forget that your ultimate goal should be to give your readers something to look forward to.

 How to make your emails feel more exclusive:

 - Use language such as “rare,” “special edition” or “just for you”